uncas/Uncas.Automation/Readme.md

 ## Other things

-Besides the personal AI assistant, there are various experiments and minor scripts, primarily located in the following folders:
+Besides the personal AI assistant, there are various experiments and minor scripts (finished, unfinished, or abandoned), primarily located in the following folders:

 - [Source](Source): Organized as modules that can call each other.

 - [Simple](Simple): Stand-alone experiments, not linked to the other modules.

 - [Clasp](Clasp): Google Apps Script: Overview page of calendar, mail, and tasks.

+There be dragons.